Claudia C. Johnson

 - 1979, Universidad Veracruzana, Mexico, Study Abroad Program

-As Distinguished Lecturer for the Paleontological Society, I’ve had the privilege of disseminating my research results to 17 institutions in three countries across geology, biology and geography departments.
+As Distinguished Lecturer for the Paleontological Society, I’ve presented research results to 17 institutions in three countries across geology, biology and geography departments.

-I am the recipient of three major NSF grants on the subject of ancient ocean-climate systems, and I co-edited two research volumes and numerous papers on the topic.
-The peer-reviewed, federally funded grants demonstrate the significant support received for my Geobiology research program.
-Currently, two Ph.D. and two M.S. students are studying integrated geological aspects of the paleoocean-paleoclimate system.
-My graduate students received grants from The Paleontological Society, Sigma Xi, the Geological Society of America and the Latin American Foundation, as well as additional private and federal agencies.
+I am the recipient of NSF grants on the subject of ancient ocean-climate systems, and I co-edited two research volumes and numerous papers on the topic.
+Currently, three Ph.D. students are studying integrated geobiological aspects of the paleoclimate paleocean system.
+My graduate students receive grants from The Paleontological Society, Sigma Xi, the Geological Society of America and the Latin American Foundation, as well as private and federal agencies.